Sven-D/Datenbanken_big_data/ReadMe.md

  - Measure the Raw data size and compare it to the mounted volume of the docker container (With a subtracted default DB-size)
  - Measure time delta

- -  batch sizes:
+With the batch sizes:
 - Single Month (June 2015)
 - Full Year (2015)
 - Full Dataset
 ___
 Then it loads every station into the database as well.